Sanya

-According to the 2020 census, the total population of Sanya was 1,031,396 inhabitants, living in an area of 1919.58 km².
-Nevertheless, its built-up (or metro) area encompassing Haitang and Jiyang Districts was home to 801,020 inhabitants as of 2020.
+Until the end of 2024, the total population of Sanya was 1,116,100 inhabitants, living in an area of 1919.58 km².
+Its built-up (or metro) area was home to 818,000 inhabitants as of 2024.

 The city is renowned for its tropical climate and has emerged as a popular tourist destination, also serving as the training site of the Chinese national beach volleyball team.
-Sanya is home to small concentrations of Utsul people.
+Sanya is home to small concentrations of Utsul people (The name 'Huíhuī' is their pronunciation in spoken Chinese.
+As they have not yet received official recognition as a distinct ethnic group, they are administratively classified as part of the Hui nationality in China).
 Sanya is also the location of Yulin Naval Base, a major military facility on the South China Sea which is home to the People's Liberation Army Navy ballistic nuclear missile fleet.

 History

 Known in ancient times as Yazhou, postal romanization: Aichow (崖州), literally "cliff state or prefecture", Sanya's history dates to the Qin dynasty (221–206 BCE).
 Due to its remoteness from the political centers during the Qin dynasty, Sanya was sometimes called Tianya Haijiao (天涯海角), meaning "the end of the sky and ocean" or "the end of the earth".
 As a result, the city served as a place of exile for officials who found themselves out of favor with the country's rulers.

 During the Tang dynasty, a Buddhist monk accidentally landed here, using the site as a staging post on his missionary journey to Japan.